Dr Ornela Dardha

-I am now a Co-Investigator, and from Jan 2014 to Apr 2018 a Postdoctoral Researcher of the EPSRC programme grant From Data Types to Session Types: A Basis for Concurrency and Distribution (ABCD).
+I am now a Co-Investigator, and before that (Jan 2014 - Apr 2018) a Postdoctoral Researcher within the EPSRC programme grant From Data Types to Session Types: A Basis for Concurrency and Distribution (ABCD).

 I obtained my PhD in computer science in May 2014 from University of Bologna, Italy, under the supervision of Davide Sangiorgi.
 My PhD thesis Type Systems for Distributed Programs: Components and Sessions won the prize for the Best Italian PhD Thesis in Theoretical Computer Science 2015, awarded by the Italian Chapter of EATCS.

 I obtained my BSc in 2008 and my MSc in 2010 in computer science, both summa cum laude (110/110 e lode), from Sapienza University of Rome, Italy.

 You can find more information about me on my personal website.

 - Theoretical computer science, concurrency theory, programming languages and semantics.